IAliceBobI/sy-tomato-plugin/README.md

 *Next is the content block reminder tool.*

 ### First, click on the content you want to set a reminder for, then press `Shift+Alt+P` to open the `Command Palette`.

+> The plugin can only identify which content block to process when clicked with a mouse.
+It cannot detect cursor movement using the keyboard.

 ![Alt text](./assets/cmdEntry.png)

 ### Select the command "Set a reminder date for the current content block".
 You can also use the shortcut `Ctrl+3`.